Jasperswaagman/backitup/README.md

 Follow the steps under **Prepare serverhost** of the mentioned [guide][guide]

 ## Client prerequisites
-The script assumes there is an ci user on the host of which you want to backup things.
+The script assumes there is an rsyncd user on the host of which you want to backup things.
 To make this user, run:
 ```bash
 ./prep_client.sh